alyons/ffrpg3.5/README.md

     - Do we limit how many jobs one can take?
     - Do we limit which jobs can cross job?
     - Will there be abilities which are job locked, weapon locked, etc?
+    - Advanced Jobs based on having levels in multiple classes with certain level caps and restrictions (One Advanced Job is active)
 - [ ] Magic Update
   - Healing Magic formula nerf(?) should not have the same stat damaging magic
   - Check Magic formulas for consistency, for mana curve, and for upgrade